apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Did the Wicked Film Live Up to the Hype?
-Read the Reviews**
+**Sean 'Diddy' Combs accused of sexually assaulting 39-year-old man in new lawsuit**

-You can read more about it [here](https://playbill.com/article/did-the-wicked-film-live-up-to-the-hype-read-the-reviews).
+You can read more about it [here](https://abcnews.go.com/US/sean-diddy-combs-accused-sexually-assaulting-39-year/story?id\\u003d116032662).

 ## Requirements
 - Python 3.8